AthosChavesLopesdeAlmeida/AthosChavesLopesdeAlmeida/README.md

 I am a full-stack web dev from Brazil

-I work with **TypeScript, Nextjs, React, Nodejs and Express** and, besides web development, i also like **Linux, CyberSecurity and Docker**.
+I work with **TypeScript, Nextjs, React, Nodejs and Express** and, besides web development, i also like **Linux, CyberSecurity, Docker and AI**.

 ## 🧠 My interests